Canto IV – The Valley

 over the moor’s crannies and crags

-lest you slip
+lest you trip

 and meet Exmoor’s stags.